lucafanselau/jongleur/README.md

 ## Description

 Jongleur is a library that serves two purposes.
-First it introduces a keyframe-based (think of a timeline editor in blender or video editors) notation to write animations for objects (three.js objects or vanilla DOM object).
+First it introduces a keyframe-based notation (think of a timeline editor in blender or video editors) to write animations for objects (three.js/r3f or vanilla DOM objects).
 Secondly, its provides a toolbox of utilities to bring the animations to life, either as a Scroll Animation or using different forms of progress.

 Using Jongleur, you can easily write engaging and interesting landingpages, that stand out, while also supporting a wide variety of devices and browsers as it is based on the fantastic [three.js](https://threejs.org/) and [react-three-fiber](https://github.com/pmndrs/react-three-fiber).

 Here are some of the main benefits of using _jongleur_:

 - 🔒 **Fully type safe**: Advanced typescript features ensure that animations are valid
-- 🏎 **Performance optimized**: Demand-based frameloop is fully supported
+- 🏎 **Performance optimized**: Demand-based frameloop is fully supported.
+Since Jongleur knows your whole animation, only render a new frame if it is really needed.
 - 📒 **Single source of truth**: Simple maintenance of large scenes
 - ➡️ **Progress abstraction**: Animations can be driven by scroll, time or other forms of input
 - 🖱 **Scroll Utilities**: Create stunning scroll-based interactive sites with a toolbox of React components